KyleBeebe/KyleBeebe.github.io/index.md

     <br/>
     <a href="https://github.com/KyleBeebe/Nori-Raytracer/tree/master/Reports/PDF">Technical Reports</a>
     <br/>
     The is an educational raytracer that I've been extending with extra features and functionality.
-Full path tracing has been implemented with support for diffuse, specular, and dielectric materials.
+An octree was created to partition the 3D scene and accerlation ray traversal, sample warping functions to help with sampling bsdf's, and various effects such as ambient occlusion.
+Additionally, full path tracing has been implemented with support for diffuse, specular, and dielectric materials.
 The most recent addition was the implementation of a volumentric rendering integrator.
 It allows the rendering of homogeneous mediums such as environmental fog with directed scattering via the Henyey-Greenstein phase function model.
   </p>